2b-t/myactuator_rmd/ReadMe.md

 ### 1.2 Installing Python package

-For **building and installing the Python bindings** for this driver open a new terminal inside the main folder and execute the following command:
+For **building and installing the Python bindings** for this SDK open a new terminal inside the main folder and execute the following command:

 ```bash
 $ pip3 install .